 But part of the deal for having my tuition paid for was to continue working at my firm for at least two years after graduation.
 During this time, the financial crisis had hit in 2008 and there was nowhere I could go.
 The best I could do was hold on tight for my employment life as I had taken out a $1.1 million mortgage in 2006.

 The 2008-2009 financial crisis forced me to once again re-assess what I wanted to do with my life.
-I wanted out but didn’t know what to do, so I started Financial Samurai to help figure it out.
+I wanted out but didn’t know what to do.
+I was in a happiness conundrum myself.
+So, I started Financial Samurai to help figure things out.
 Happiness level: 5.5/10.

 Solving The Happiness Conundrum With Financial Samurai